 When a person is assigned to more than one team, she'll gage priority by the proportion of her time that's allocated to each project.
-One tester I know was assigned 90% to developing manual test cases and 10% of her time to creating a "critically important" automated test harness.
-No matter what words her manager said about the importance the test harness, the fact that she was directed to spend only 10% of her time on it communicated a different message.
+One tester I know was assigned 90 percent to developing manual test cases and 10 percent of her time to creating a "critically important" automated test harness.
+No matter what words her manager said about the importance the test harness, the fact that she was directed to spend only 10 percent of her time on it communicated a different message.
 Furthermore, when she attended meetings or working session with the automation team, she spent most of the time catching up on what had transpired since her last sliver of time with the team.
 The arrangement wasn't satisfying for her, and frustrated the automation team.
 Soon, she stopped working on test automation at all.

 Many people will opt to spend their time on work that has clear-cut outcomes over work that's ambiguous.
 The more clarity around the part-timer's contribution, the more productive the situation will be for everyone.

 If the full-time team is cohesive, the part-timer may not be able to fit in.
 Gelled teams develop their own subcultures.
 They may have unspoken rules of engagement, communication patterns, and established relationships that make it difficult for someone who isn't full time to fit.
 Over time a part-timer may acculturate, though the process will be slower than it would be for a full-time team member.